MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-custom-ike-policy.md

 ### Add a link Security tab

-1. Enter the Pre-shared key (PSK).
-The same secret key must be used on your CPE.
+1. Enter the Pre-shared key (PSK) and Zone Redundancy Pre-shared key (PSK).
+The same secret key must be used on your respective CPE.
 1. Select the **Save** button.

 ![Screenshot of the Security tab for adding a device link.](./media/how-to-create-remote-network-custom-ike-policy/pre-shared-key.png)